One of the best bases for exploring the Northern Japan Alps

 There are many hiking paths around Norikura and the 3,026-meter peak can be reached relatively easily in just 90 minutes from the the 2,700-meter Tatamidaira bus terminal.

-Another destination in the area is the two-section cable car system at Shin-Hotaka.
-While the first section of the cable car is fairly standard, the upper section is a rare double-decker tram, which is as popular an attraction with photographers as the views down the mountainside.
+Another destination in the area is Japan's only double-decker ropeway at Shin-Hotaka, and the ropeway car is as popular with photographers as the views down the mountainside.

-The sights from the observation deck at the cable car terminus are spectacular.
+The sights from the observation deck at the ropeway terminus are spectacular.
 Reaching 2,150 meters, the ropeway is a convenient way to reach dizzying heights without the effort of a long, difficult hike.

 With well-signposted trails leading from and around the terminus and a restaurant serving snacks and refreshments, it is easy to spend a leisurely half day in the mountains.

-To fully experience the Northern Japan Alps, you can make a day of it, hiking from the cable car terminus to Nishihotaka Doppyo (2701 meters) and then down into Kamikochi via the nearby Nishihotakadake Mountain Hut.
+To fully experience the Northern Japan Alps , you can make a day of it, hiking from the ropeway terminus to Nishihotaka Doppyo (2,701 meters) and then down into Kamikochi via the nearby Nishihotakadake Mountain Hut.
 Be prepared to start early, however, because the total journey takes a full eight hours with few breaks.